vehicle-lang/vehicle/doc/source/language/network-declarations.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Although we are aware that common graph representations such as ONNX,
-Tensorflow, Pytorch files can have multiple input and output nodes,
+Tensorflow, and Pytorch files can have multiple input and output nodes,
 these are not currently supported by Vehicle.

 For example the following is not a valid type of network: